Rome's Colosseum opens its underground for the first time in its history

 TOD'S GROUP

 Italy's Ministry of Culture unveiled the enormous restoration of the vaults and passageways where those going into combat awaited.
-The works were a joint project in conjunction with Italian fashion brand Tod's.
+The works were a joint project in conjunction with Italian fashion brand Tod's and company CEO Diego Della Valle attended an unveiling ceremony.

-Speaking at the unveiling ceremony, Alfonsina Russo, director of the Colosseum Archaeological Park, said that the works will allow people to understand better how the Colosseum used to function.
+Speaking at the ceremony, Alfonsina Russo, director of the Colosseum Archaeological Park, said that the works will allow people to understand better how the Colosseum used to function.

 "This restoration is absolutely important for the archaeological research, because it enables us to reconstruct its history," she told CNN.